Christmas Pho with two kinds of dumplings

 Step 1 of 13:

-Roast ginger pieces and shallots in a pan over high heat until the skins are brown (almost black).
-Let cool slightly, remove from the pan, and roughly peel both.
+Roast the pieces of ginger and shallots in a Frying Pan over the highest heat until the skins are brown (almost black).
+Leave to cool slightly, remove from the Frying Pan, and roughly peel both.

 Step 2 of 13:

-Lightly toast all spices together with the garlic in the hot pan until they start to smell fragrant.
+Lightly toast all the spices together with the garlic in the hot Frying Pan until they start to release their aroma.

 Step 3 of 13:

-Add meat, marrow bones, spices + garlic, and roasted ginger + shallots to the pressure cooker.
-Fill with 3 l of water.
+Place the meat together with the marrow bones, spices + garlic, and roasted ginger + shallots into the Pressure Cooker.
+Top up with 3 l water.

 Step 4 of 13:

-Add bay leaves, lemongrass, and carrot pieces, and close the pressure cooker.
-Set to cooking level 3 and heat on the highest stove setting until the pot locks and the cooking indicator is at the transition from yellow to green.
-Reduce heat and cook for approx. 30 minutes.
+Add the bay leaves, lemongrass, and carrot pieces, and close the Pressure Cooker.
+Set to cooking level 3 and heat on the highest hob setting until the pot locks and the cooking indicator is at the transition from yellow to green.
+Reduce the heat and cook for approx. 30 minutes.

 Step 5 of 13:

-Meanwhile, for the dumpling seasoning mix, combine all ingredients in a food processor (blender) and finely chop.
+Meanwhile, for the dumpling seasoning mix, place all the ingredients in a food processor (blender) and finely chop.
 Set aside.

 Step 6 of 13:

-Finely chop pork tenderloin in the food processor (meat grinder) – alternatively, use ground meat.
-Add chopped Chinese cabbage, soy sauce, and fish sauce, and mix finely again.
+Also finely chop the pork fillet in the food processor (meat grinder) - alternatively, use minced meat.
+Add the chopped Chinese cabbage, soy sauce, and fish sauce, and blend finely again.
 Stir in the seasoning mix.
-Set aside to cool.
+Set aside in a cool place.

 Step 7 of 13:

-For the vegan dumplings, combine all ingredients in the food processor (blender) and finely chop.
-Stir in 4 tbsp of the seasoning mix and set aside to cool.
+For the vegan dumplings, place all the ingredients in the food processor (blender) and finely chop.
+Stir in 4 tbsp. of the seasoning mix and chill.

 Step 8 of 13:

-Depressurize the pressure cooker according to instructions and skim off any white foam if necessary.
+Release the steam from the Pressure Cooker according to the instructions and skim off the white foam if necessary.
 Then strain the broth through a sieve.
-If desired, save the soup meat and add it to the soup later.
+If you like, keep the soup meat and add it to the soup later.

 Step 9 of 13:

-Return the clear broth to the pressure cooker and add the beef tenderloin.
-Simmer uncovered for another approx. 15 minutes.
-(The meat should have an internal temperature of approx. 60°C for a beautiful pink result).
-Then remove the meat and let it rest until further use.
+Pour the clear broth back into the Pressure Cooker and place the beef fillet in it.
+Simmer again uncovered for approx. 15 minutes.
+(The meat should have a core temperature of approx. 60C, then it will be wonderfully pink).
+Then remove the meat and leave it to rest until further use.

 Step 10 of 13:

-For the dumplings, place about 1 tsp of filling in the center of each dough round.
-Moisten the edge of the round with water and fold and seal the dumplings as desired (or according to your dexterity :-)).
+For the dumplings, place 1 tsp. of filling in the centre of each dough wrapper.
+Brush the edge of the wrapper with water and fold and seal the dumplings as you like (or according to your finger skills :-)).

 Step 11 of 13:

-Distribute the dumplings in portions onto up to 3 oiled steaming inserts and place them on the legs in the pressure cooker.
-Close the lid again and cook on the steam setting for approx. 12-15 minutes.
+Divide the dumplings into portions across up to 3 oiled steamer inserts and place them on the trivet in the Pressure Cooker.
+Close the Lid again and cook on the steam setting for approx. 12-15 minutes.

 Step 12 of 13:

-Slice the beef tenderloin into thin slices.
-If necessary, season the broth again with salt, sugar, or soy sauce and divide it among soup bowls.
+Cut the beef fillet into thin slices.
+If needed, season the broth again with salt, sugar, or soy sauce, and divide it between soup bowls.

 Step 13 of 13:

-Add the meat and dumplings to the soup and garnish with your favorite toppings.
+Add the meat and dumplings to the soup and garnish with the various toppings as desired.